foundriesio/docs/source/rtos/branching.rst

 When a new baseline commit is established, the history for the commits that LTD added to the upstream branch is rewritten and cleaned up (squashing commits, removing hacks that are no longer needed, etc.).
-See :ref:`branching-sauce`, below, for rules which make it easy to see which commits those are.
+See :ref:`rtos-branching-sauce`, below, for rules which make it easy to see which commits those are.

 What about Upstream Releases?